cssnr/actions-tools/docs/usage.md

 ---
-icon: lucide/cog
+icon: lucide/notebook-pen
 ---

 # Usage

-Once [installed](index.md) import the module and start using methods.
+After [installing](index.md), simply import the module and using methods.

 ## From @actions/toolkit